Pittsburgh Sleep Evaluation Program

 Sleep Testing and Treatment Importance

 Sleep disorder treatment has become a prevalent need among many adults in the US.
 It is estimated that 49% of adult Americans have sleeping problems, either going to sleep or staying asleep.
 According to the Centers for Disease Control, “persons experiencing sleep insufficiency are also more likely to suffer from chronic diseases such as hypertension, diabetes, depression and obesity, as well as from cancer, increased mortality, and reduced quality of life and productivity.”
+You may be asking yourself “Why can’t I sleep?” and we, at the Hormone Center in Pittsburgh, hope to help you find answers.

 How much sleep do we need?